Systemic Practice (Foundation)

 The Leeds Family Therapy and Research Centre has been training therapists for over 20 years to help individuals, couples and families find ways of tackling their problems.

-You can study this subject at other levels: Family Therapy (Intermediate), Systemic Practice PGCert, and Systemic Family Therapy MSc.
+You can study this subject at other levels: Systemic Practice (Intermediate), PGCert Systemic Practice, and MSc Systemic Family Therapy.

 Please scroll down and read the essential Application Guidance before applying.